apache/kylin/website/_docs15/howto/howto_ldap_and_sso.md

 #### Configure LDAP server info

-Firstly, provide LDAP URL, and username/password if the LDAP server is secured; The password in kylin.properties need be salted; You can Google "Generate a BCrypt Password" or run org.apache.kylin.rest.security.PasswordPlaceholderConfigurer to get a hash of your password.
+Firstly, provide LDAP URL, and username/password if the LDAP server is secured; The password in kylin.properties need be salted; You can run org.apache.kylin.rest.security.PasswordPlaceholderConfigurer AES <your_password> to get a hash.

 ```
 ldap.server=ldap://<your_ldap_host>:<port>